MicrosoftDocs/memdocs/sccm/mdm/deploy-use/ios-hybrid-enrollment-using-apple-configurator.md

 To prepare iOS devices for enrollment, you connect each device to a Mac computer and upload the enrollment profile to it.

 > [!WARNING]
->  The devices will be reset to factory configurations during the enrollment process.
+>  Apple Configurator wipes and resets devices to factory configurations.

 1. On a Mac computer, open **Apple Configurator 2**.